turingschool/front-end-curriculum/lessons/module-2/intro-to-destructuring.md

 `Array destructuring` is a javascript expression that reduces arrays to smaller atoms where the contents of the array can be easily accessed and referenced by variables.
 The reduction may only be to 1 level or to the least level (depending on the depth of the array and how far you want to destructure it).

+The `spread operator` is a new addition to the set of operators in JavaScript ES6.
+It takes in an iterable (e.g an array) and expands it into individual elements.

 ## Warm Up
 Return to your notebooks and write what do you think these logs will return?